toddy86/dequincey.blog/_posts/2018-09-01-python-visualisation-cheatsheet.md

 categories: projects
 ---

-A cheat sheet notebook of core data visualisation techniques using matplotlib and seaborn.
+A cheat sheet of core data visualisation techniques using matplotlib and seaborn.

 <!-- more -->
-<b>Project goal</b>

-To learn how to effectively and efficiently use the popular Python data visualisation libraries of matplotlib and seaborn for creating data visualisations.

-## Objective
+### Project goal

 For one reason or another, the matplotlib syntax constantly escapes me.
 So, I have created this notebook to slowly work through the ins and outs of matplotlib and seaborn in hope to 1) cement the knowledge in my head and/or 2) create a personal cheat sheet which I can refer to when I undoubtably forget the syntax again.